bor0/gidti/README.md

 1. E-mail me if you want to be included in the book
 1. Get the book free of charge (I will send you a coupon)

-This book is open source.
-However, if you enjoy the content, please support me (the author) by purchasing it.

 The book is dedicated to my wife Dijana, and our kids.

-Copyright 2018, Boro Sitnikovski.
-All rights reserved.